Serum herpes simplex antibodies

-Tests can be done to determine if you have a recent infection.
+Tests can be done to help determine if you have a recent infection.

 HSV stays in your system once you have been infected.
-It may be "asleep" (dormant) and cause no symptoms.
-Or it flares up and causes symptoms.
+It may be "asleep" (dormant), and cause no symptoms, or it may flare up and cause symptoms.
 This test cannot tell whether you are having a flare-up.